 Unfortunately, unless you get blood work regularly to monitor your levels, you may never know you’re lacking in D until you start experiencing symptoms.
 And, even then, it’s all too easy to chalk up those issues to other health concerns.

-So, let’s take a look at seven sneaky signs of vitamin D deficiency you should be on the lookout for to help you get a handle on your health before it’s too late…
+So, let’s look at seven sneaky signs of vitamin D deficiency you should be on the lookout for to help you get a handle on your health before it’s too late…

 1. Joint pain